Planting Forward Overview Video (4 minutes)

 MR partners with landowners, schools, hospitals, neighborhood associations, historical sites, and local governments in Linn County, to distribute trees to employees.

 MR will also assist partner organizations in communicating program details to their employees, including tree species details and registration options.

 An overview of Planting Forward will be included in the program participation materials.
 In this overview, participants will learn about the importance of native trees for environmental, land stewardship, pollinator, and native plant community ecological consideration.

 In addition, program guidelines along with required commitments for tree planting and care will be provided.

 Monarch Research will work with Partners to source a variety of native Iowa trees for distribution.
 Partners will care for the trees until the distribution is complete.

-Depending on each company’s program, participants may receive 2-4 trees, free wood chips, tree wrap, a watering bucket, and both first and second-year planting and care instructions.
+Depending on each company’s program, participants may receive up to three trees, tree wrap, a watering bucket, and both first and second-year planting and care instructions.

 Tree Planting and Care

 Participant use of trees: own property, or derecho impacted neighbor, family member, or local non-profit.
 However, the participant who received the tree is responsible for educating anyone given a tree with program materials and proper planting and care instruction (These are found under References above).